spiralgen/distributed-gpu/README.md

 2. Performing packing as part of the all-to-all (``fused_packed``).

 ### Compilation
+Before building, update `CUDA_PATH` in the `Makefile` to the CUDA install path you'd like to use.
 ```
 make                    #creates 2 executables packed_fft.x and fused_packed.x
 ```